 The Western Canada Summer Games were created in 1973 primarily as an opportunity for Western Canadian athletes to test their skills in Olympic standard competition, improve sport facilities in Western Canada, foster volunteerism and provide for high quality sport events.
-Following the 1987 Western Canada Summer Games in Regina, a review of the Games was conducted and the provinces and territories agreed that the purpose of the Games should be to provide the province’s developing athletes with an opportunity to compete in competitions that supported provincial/territorial plans that might lead to higher competitions at the national level, i.e., national championships, Canada Games, etc. In 1995 the Ministers agreed that the Western Canada Games should provide a lead up to the Canada Games.
+Following the 1987 Western Canada Summer Games in Regina, the Games' purpose evolved to provide the province’s developing athletes with an opportunity to compete in competitions that might lead to higher competitions at the national level.

 The goals of the Western Canada Summer Games are: